 If a project fails, how do you know who dropped the ball?
 On the flip side, how do you identify top-performers when something goes right?

-Since the proverbial “burden of proof” here falls on you, it becomes your job to set up projects in such a way that everything is documented.
+Since the burden of proof here falls on the manager, it becomes your job to set up projects in such a way that everything is documented.
 That includes tasks that don’t belong to you.

 By requiring teammates and stakeholders to input details themselves, nothing gets lost.
-This allows you to “get it in writing” with every nook and cranny of your project.
+This allows you to thoroughly detail every little nuance of your project.

-How to get more done with IT project management software
+How to get more done with IT project management software: Best practices for success

 If you’re tired of living in Microsoft Projects or feel that your planning isn’t where it needs to be, we’ve got you covered.

-Ideally, you need a tool that’s easy to use, collaborative, and allows you to practice your project management methodology of choice.
+Ideally, you need an IT project management tool that’s easy to use, collaborative, and allows you to practice your project management methodology of choice.

 And that’s where Teamwork comes in.

-To wrap things up, let’s look at how to stick to IT project management best practices and get more done with our platform:
+To wrap things up, let’s look at a few IT project management best practices that our platform enables:

 Stay in touch with real-time status updates